Mo-yun/dsdprnn-samples/README.md

 Some samples of simulations described in ''Nonlinear Residual Echo Suppression Based on Dual-Stream DPRNN''

+## TODO:
+Implementation of Dual-Stream DPRNN (paper: Nonlinear Residual Echo Suppression Based on Dual-Stream DPRNN) will be public within a month.

 simulations\
 ├─ speech\
 │&ensp; 000000_nearend.wav &emsp; # the clean near-end signal\